JeffersonLab/trackingML/docs/GettingStartedAtJLAB.md

 # Getting Started with ML at JLab

 Here are some instructions for setting up keras+tensorflow on a JLab CUE computer.
-There are some toy examples in the examples directory that can be used to test the sytem.
+There are some toy examples in the docs/examples directory that can be used to test the sytem.

 This system uses Python to build and train the network using the